-In 2019, FMO committed to two initiatives that foster transparency and accountability of our investment practices related to climate and impact.
-FMO became a signatory to the Operating Principles for Impact Management and reports, for the first time, in line with the recommendations provided by the Task Force on Climate Related Disclosures (TCFD).
+Since 2019, FMO committed to two initiatives that foster transparency and accountability of our investment practices related to climate and impact.
+FMO became a signatory to the Operating Principles for Impact Management and reports in line with the recommendations provided by the Task Force on Climate-Related Financial Disclosures (TCFD).

 Operating Principles for Impact Management

 In 2019, FMO became a signatory to and advisory board member of the Operating Principles for Impact Management, a global initiative led by the IFC to increase the transparency and accountability of impact investing.
 The Principles provide a reference point against which the impact management systems of funds and institutions may be assessed.
 It evaluates impact performance against nine principles around strategic intent, origination & structuring, portfolio management, impact at exit, and disclosure.

 FMO already applies most of these principles.
 Since 2014, our corporate strategy has been aligned with the SDGs and structured along a set of impact goals that are cascaded down to the different investment teams.
 All our investments need to demonstrate additionality and must adhere to strict environmental and social standards.
 FMO is also one of the few DFIs to apply attribution (share of financing) to its impact results.
 In 2019, we strengthened our impact measurement and processes to align more fully with the Principles, through an impact tracking system organized around impact indicators to monitor expected impact and actual performance of each investment.